Year-by-Year Tax Planning

 Why Year-by-Year Tax Planning Fails

-The Annual Tax Illusion makes short-term efficiency look disciplined even when it quietly increases long-term cost.
+The Annual Tax Illusion makes paying less tax this year look disciplined even when it quietly increases long term cost.

 Most tax planning is built around a simple objective: pay less tax this year.